skoppe/dconf-2022/slides.md

 ---

-# C++'s P2300
+# C++'s P2300 Proposal

 <div class="shadow bg-gray-100 p-4 m-4 dark:bg-gray-700">
 <mdi-format-quote-open />
 Today, C++ software is increasingly asynchronous and parallel, a trend that is likely to only continue going forward.
-Asynchrony and parallelism appears everywhere, from processor hardware interfaces, to networking, to file I/O, to GUIs, to accelerators.
-Every C++ domain and every platform needs to deal with asynchrony and parallelism, from scientific computing to video games to financial services, from the smallest mobile devices to your laptop to GPUs in the world’s fastest supercomputer.
+Asynchrony and parallelism appears everywhere, from processor hardware interfaces, to networking, to file I/O, to GUIs, to accelerators. [...]

-While the C++ Standard Library has a rich set of concurrency primitives (std::atomic, std::mutex, std::counting_semaphore, etc) and lower level building blocks (std::thread, etc), **we lack a Standard vocabulary and framework for asynchrony and parallelism** that C++ programmers desperately need. std::async/std::future/std::promise, C++11’s intended exposure for asynchrony, is inefficient, hard to use correctly, and severely lacking in genericity, making it unusable in many contexts.
-We introduced parallel algorithms to the C++ Standard Library in C++17, and while they are an excellent start, they are all inherently synchronous and not composable.
+While the C++ Standard Library has a rich set of concurrency primitives (std::atomic, std::mutex, std::counting_semaphore, etc) and lower level building blocks (std::thread, etc), **we lack a Standard vocabulary and framework for asynchrony and parallelism** that C++ programmers desperately need. std::async/std::future/std::promise, C++11’s intended exposure for asynchrony, is inefficient, hard to use correctly, and severely lacking in genericity, making it unusable in many contexts. [...]

 This paper proposes a Standard C++ model for asynchrony, based around three key abstractions: **schedulers, senders, and receivers**, and a set of **customizable asynchronous algorithms**.<mdi-format-quote-close />
 </div>